racinmat/mal-analysis/readme.md

 - 14 426 unique anime ids based on ratings and animelists
 - 14 269 anime with downloaded data

+4th version of harvested data can be downloaded here: https://uloz.to/tam/_c1ESfrgpyqrJ It contains both pickle and CSV files.
+It contains:
+- 302 841 unique usernames
+- 125 200 users with downloaded ratings and animelists
+- 39 184 237 animelist records
+- 23 096 715 ratings in animelists
+- 14 430 unique anime ids based on ratings and animelists
+- 14 269 anime with downloaded data

 The native `.rick` version can be loaded into python as
 ```python